PPeltola/CellScatter-predictor/README.md

 # CellScatter Predictor

 MVP implementation of the tool developed by the CellScatter group for the University of Helsinki Data Science Project (spring -23) course.
 Some project notebooks used to develop the machine learning models used in the tool can be found [here](https://github.com/K123AsJ0k1/CellScatter).
-The goal is to eventually make this tool available on PyPI, but the current MVP version is only available here as a download.
+The goal is to eventually make this tool available on PyPI as well, but the current MVP version is only available here as a download.

 ## Installation

- TODO
+ Either clone the repository or download a copy from the latest GitHub release.
+The dependencies can be installed using pip by running ```pip install -r requirements.txt``` in the project root folder.
+Creating a Python virtual environment where you install the denpendencies to might be a good idea.

 ## How to use